1bardesign/batteries-examples/readme.md

 - `state_ai.lua` - visualised state machine ai for a sparring partner; requires love.
 - `stable_sort.lua` - show the benefit of a stable sort for sprite z sorting
 - `colour.lua` - using hex colours in love; hsv once it exists :)
-- `benchmark.lua` - benchmark various functionality.
+- `benchmark.lua` - benchmark various functionality interactively.

 # Contributing

-**This repo is currently being formed and contribution is not yet recommended.**
+**This repo is currently being formed and contribution is not _yet_ recommended.
+Keep your eyes peeled! 👀**

 Pull Requests with new demos will be welcome, though it will be required that they work with the rest of the example framework.